Philosophy, Computing, and Artificial Intelligence

 Artificial Neural Networks

-Artificial neurons may be linked together in a feedfoward network in which the ouput from one layer
+Artificial neurons may be linked together in a feedfoward neural network in which the output from one layer

 is input for the next layer.
-The first layer is the input layer of neurons.
+The first layer is the input layer.
 The last layer is the output layer.
 The hidden layers are

 the neurons that are neither the input nor output layers.